Michael B’s Jerseys & T's

 • We offer thousands of styles, hundreds of colors and many different sizes.
 To say that choosing a T-Shirt style can be overwhelming is an understatement of HUGE proportions!
 That is why we have listed some our most popular choices on our product pages to help simplify the style choices.
 These suggestions represent 90%+ of our sales when it comes to garments.
 There are four main wholesalers we work with and no single one of them have every style we need.
 With a combined total over 10 million sq/ft of warehouse space stacked to the ceiling with garments and accessories, finding a match to your needs is usually very do-able.
 Let us know what you are looking for in a garment and we will get you a price for the blank garment in a matter of minutes and will be able to check inventories to see availability of style, size and color.
 Final price for printed garment will be available once we have seen your artwork, know the number of ink colors, print locations and quantities/sizes.
 Use our PRINTING PRICES page to help gauge what the cost will be.

-• Choosing the “precise & exact” color of apparel is even more tricky than picking the color of ink.
-With inks, there are very tight tolerances on color variations.
-Apparel color can vary significantly between lots and because lots are intermixed within the sizes, it is common to have slightly different shades within the “same color” choice.
+• Apparel color can vary between lots and because lots are intermixed within the sizes, it is common to have slightly different shades within the “same color” choice.
 These differences usually aren’t obvious when being worn by a group.
 It is usually only obvious when shirts are folded and stacked right next to each other.
-When a sample garment is ordered for verifying a “color match” for a client’s project, we always caution that the next batch of shirts we get may likely be a little different shade.
+When a sample garment is ordered for verifying a “color match” for a client’s project, we always caution that the next batch of shirts we get may be a slightly different shade.

 • Size is usually fairly easy to determine.
 All the manufacturers list their sizing measurements for each style on the websites.
-Their sizing is all fairly similar.
 If you aren’t sure on sizing, one reliable way to determine what you need is to get out your tape measure.
 Lay a shirt, sweatshirt or other garment out that you own and like the fit of and measure it.
 The charts will show you what size is closest to your “favorite” shirt.
-They will also list the tolerances, usually 1”+/- or ½”+-.
+They will also list the tolerances, usually 1”+/- .
 If you find your favorite T-shirt measures on the low end or high end of a style, you may want to adjust the size you order accordingly.
 If you are wanting actual samples of garments to help with your sizing or color choices, we also offer that option.
 We charge wholesale cost plus any shipping fees imposed by our suppliers.
 They will drop ship them from their mega warehouses for us and usually will arrive at your door 1-2 days after we receive payment from you.
-We ask that no two garments be the same and that you try to keep total garments below 5 if possible.
+We ask that no two garments be the same size or color and that you try to keep total garments below 5 if possible.
 Please Contact us if you need samples.
+(Note: Some brands prohibit the sale of blank garments without decoration).

 3) Order Deadline.

 If there is a specific event or date that you need the garments completed by, PLEASE let us know when you place your order.
-We don’t play the games many internet screen printers play.
+We don’t play the games some internet based screen printers play.
 There are no 30,40,50,100% “RUSH” upcharges to get it a little faster.
-We don’t sit on projects for three weeks to help clients justify paying a surcharge to receive their project in a reasonable timeframe.
+We don’t sit on projects for three weeks to encourage clients to justify paying a surcharge to receive their project in a reasonable time frame.
 When we get a job order placed, it goes into the que to be done ASAP in the order they are received.
 That is usually 4-7 business days after final design approval and payment has been received.
+There are occasionally busy times and those times could be a little longer than the 4-7 days, but we will ALWAYS let you know before you place your order if projects are taking longer than the 4-7 business days.

 4) Shipping & Payment